15 Best Aquarium Plants to Reduce Nitrates - 2021 Update

 Microsorum Pteropus plants are java fern originated from Asia.

-Java ferns are easy to maintain, so if you are just a beginner, it is suitable for you too.
-They grow on sands, gravels, driftwoods, or whatever the substrate you use.
+Java ferns are easy to maintain, so if you are just a beginner, it is suitable for you as well.
+They grow on sands, gravels, driftwoods, or whatever substrate you use.

-Healthy java ferns can establish a healthy biological cycle in aquariums, not only nitrates they absorb Carbon dioxide and oxygenate the water through photosynthesis.
+Healthy java ferns can establish a healthy biological cycle in aquariums; not only nitrates but they also absorb Carbon dioxide and oxygenate the water through photosynthesis.
 On the other hand, they create a natural home for your fish giving shelter and security.

-The visual appeal of these plants is exciting; shiny green leaves can take the beauty of your aquarium to a new level.
+These plants’ visual appeal is exciting; shiny green leaves can take the beauty of your aquarium to a new level.
 The vendor brand achieved an excellent reputation for managed shipment and quality products.